lavaorg/telex/plugins/outputs/kafka/README.md

   #   keys = ["foo", "bar"]
   #   separator = "_"

-  ## Telegraf tag to use as a routing key
+  ## Telex tag to use as a routing key
   ##  ie, if this tag exists, its value will be used as the routing key
   routing_tag = "host"